-The CA sees to it that the certification authority's private keys are protected against disclosure and unauthorized use.
+The certification authority sees to it that the certification authority's private keys are protected against disclosure and unauthorised use.
 A backup is made of the certification authority's private keys in a manner conformant with critical information security.

-The hardware security module cannot be accessed without a management card which is used to identify the person and verify his/her access privileges.
+The hardware security module cannot be accessed without a replacement card which is used to identify the person and verify his/her access privileges.
 The module cannot be activated without a system user's personal management card.